Fatimid dynasty

-The Fatimid dynasty (الفاطميون) was an Isma'ili Shi'a dynasty of Arab descent that ruled an extensive empire, the Fatimid Caliphate, between 909 and 1171 CE.
-Claiming descent from Fatima and Ali, they also held the Isma'ili imamate, claiming to be the rightful leaders of the Muslim community.
+The Fatimid dynasty (الفاطميون) was an Arab dynasty that ruled the Fatimid Caliphate, between 909 and 1171 CE.
+Descended from Fatima and Ali, and adhering to Isma'ili Shi'ism, they held the Isma'ili imamate, and were regarded as the rightful leaders of the Muslim community.
 The line of Nizari Isma'ili imams, represented today by the Aga Khans, claims descent from a branch of the Fatimids.
-The Alavi Bohras, predominantly based in Vadodara (Baroda) also descend from the branch of the Fatimids.
+The Alavi Bohras, predominantly based in Vadodara, also claim descent from the Fatimids.

 The Fatimid dynasty emerged as the leaders of the clandestine early Isma'ili missionary movement (da'wa) in the ninth century CE, ostensibly acting on behalf of a hidden imam, implied at the time to be Muhammad ibn Isma'il.
 The Isma'ili da'wa spread widely across the Islamic world, then ruled by the Abbasid Caliphate.
 In 899, the future first Fatimid caliph, Abdallah, proclaimed himself to be the expected imam, causing a rift in the Isma'ili da'wa as the Qarmatians, who did not recognize his imamate, split off.
 In the meantime, Isma'ili agents had managed to conquer large parts of Yemen and Ifriqiya, as well as launch uprisings in Syria and Iraq.
 Fleeing Abbasid persecution to Ifriqiya, Abdallah proclaimed himself openly and established the Fatimid Caliphate in 909.
 From there, the Fatimid imam–caliphs extended their rule over most of the Maghreb as well as Sicily, before conquering Egypt in 969.
 Founding Cairo as their new capital, for the next two centuries, the Fatimids would be based in Egypt and identified with the country.
 At their height, the Fatimids claimed control or suzerainty over much of North Africa, Sicily, Egypt, the Levant, the Hejaz, Yemen, and Multan.